apify/apify-docs/sources/academy/platform/deploying_your_code/docker_file.md

 ---

 The **Dockerfile** is a file which gives the Apify platform (or Docker, more specifically) instructions on how to create an environment for your code to run in.
-Every actor must have a Dockerfile, as actors run in Docker containers.
+Every Actor must have a Dockerfile, as Actors run in Docker containers.

 > Actors on the platform are always run in Docker containers; however, they can also be run in local Docker containers.
 This is not common practice though, as it requires more setup and a deeper understanding of Docker.
-For testing, it's best to just run the actor on the local OS (this requires you to have the underlying runtime installed, such as Node.js, Python, Rust, GO, etc).
+For testing, it's best to just run the Actor on the local OS (this requires you to have the underlying runtime installed, such as Node.js, Python, Rust, GO, etc).

 ## Base images {#base-images}

 If your project doesn’t already contain a Dockerfile, don’t worry!
-Apify offers [many base images](/sdk/js/docs/guides/docker-images) that are optimized for building and running actors on the platform, which can be found [here](https://hub.docker.com/u/apify).
+Apify offers [many base images](/sdk/js/docs/guides/docker-images) that are optimized for building and running Actors on the platform, which can be found [here](https://hub.docker.com/u/apify).
 When using a language for which Apify doesn't provide a base image, [Docker Hub](https://hub.docker.com/) provides a ton of free Docker images for most use-cases, upon which you can create your own images.

 > Tip: You can see all of Apify's Docker images [on DockerHub](https://hub.docker.com/r/apify/).